 Free body diagrams are used to show which forces are acting on a body at a particular instant in time.
 Arrows indicate the position, direction, and size of the force acting.
-The most likely forces acting on an athlete are friction, air resistance, weight and reaction forces.
+The most likely forces acting on an athlete are friction, air resistance, weight, and reaction forces.

 Read more on Free body diagrams.

 Frictional forces act against the movement of one surface over another, such as tennis shoes on a grass court.
-Friction is the force which prevents the player slipping and sliding.
+Friction is the force that prevents the player from slipping and sliding.
 When air passes over a surface a frictional force called air resistance is produced, this is particularly important at high speed.

-Read more on Friction & air resitance.
+Read more on Friction & air resistance.

 Read more on Impulse.